awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-troubleshooting.md

 **Cause:** Stack deletion will fail for any stacks on which termination protection has been enabled\.

 **Solution:** Determine if termination protection has been enabled for the stack\.
 If it has, disable termination protection and then perform the stack instance deletion again\.

+## Stack import operation fails<a name="stack-import-fails"></a>

+**Problem:** A stack import operation fails to import existing stacks into new or existing stack sets\.
+The stack instance is in an `INOPERABLE` status\.

+**Solution:** Revert the stack import operation, by completing the following tasks\.

+1. Specify a `DeletionPolicy` attribute of `Retain` for each resource that you want to keep after the stack instance is deleted\.
+For more information, see [Reverting an import operation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resource-import-revert.html)\.

+1. Delete stack instances from your stack set\.
+For more information, see [Delete stack instances from your stack set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stackinstances-delete.html)\.

+1. Delete your stack set\.
+For more information, see [Delete a stack set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-delete.html)\.

+1. Retry the stack import operation\.